Spring in Iceland- The season series

 Iceland folklore also have their festivities during the spring time, here is the most famous one:

-: Spring in Iceland- The season series
+: Spring In Iceland- The Season Series

 • Easter: this is as we all know, a religious festivity.
 It lasts longer in Iceland as it starts in Maundy Thursday until Easter Monday.
 During this time, many shops and offices do not open, workers spend their time with their families and travel around the country.
 As a funny fact, we also have the typical Easter chocolate eggs but with the Icelandic twist.
 They come decorated with lilies and chicks on the top of it.
 Inside, it is sort of a mixture between and egg and a fortune cookie.
 You will find candies inside with proverbs and sayings to discuss with your family and friends!